 Good to know:

 Bull fighting, Flamenco dancing or tapas food are probably Spain’s best-known traditions and that are also seen as forms of art there.

-Spain is the European Union's fifth economic power, ranked twelfth in the global economy.In 2015, following several years of recession, the started to stabilize with a growth rate of 3.2%.
-The Spanish GDP is now estimated at some 1,081 billion euros by the European Commission.
+Spain is the European Union's sixth economic power, ranked fourteenth in the global economy.
+Following several years of recession, the economy started to stabilise in 2015 and the European Commission is now estimating a GDP growth rate of 2.3% for 2017.
+The Spanish GDP growth was 1,252 billion euros in 2016.